 - Check that you meet the program's eligibility requirements, such as home language, language proficiency, years living in the United States, or similar.

 Screened: Language and Academics

-- For screened: language & academics programs only, schools also use academic records to rank and make offers to qualifying students in order by their priority groups and ranked numbers.
+- For screened: language and academics programs only, schools use academic records in addition to English Language Learner services entitlement and priority groups.

-- Students use a student's date of birth to verify eligibility and make offers.
+- Schools use a student's date of birth to verify eligibility and make offers.